 By textbook definition, AI is a sub-field of computer science.
 Its goal is to enable the development of computers that are able to do things normally done by people, in particular, things associated with people acting intelligently.
 AI, however, is divided into three camps where the goals differ through the AI system advancement the machine is running with.
-With weak AI, machines definitely do not take on the same level of intelligence as that of humans.
+With weak AI, machines definitely do not take on the same level of intelligence as that humans.
 The goal is limited to just getting the job done by the machine.
-Another AI camp refers to the developments that simulate some basic forms of human intelligence but not targeted at total imitation.
-For those developers and scientists whose goal is to run systems that do not only think of humans but simulate human cognition as well, and that is the strong AI.
+Another AI camp refers to the developments that simulate some basic forms of human intelligence but are not targeted at total imitation.
+For those developers and scientists whose goal is to run systems that not only think of humans but also simulate human cognition, that is the strong AI.
 This system has no successful model yet that has very much closely imitated the human mind.

 As to everyone’s knowledge, healthcare relies on more than just tips and tricks.
 More and more researchers and advancements in technology are needed to improve it to be able to better cater to the varying healthcare needs of the people.
 And the integration of artificial intelligence has provided solutions to problems and needs of patients, people in the medical profession, and the whole of the healthcare industry.
 The list below shows five ways AI has influenced the healthcare industry.

 This is one of the most recognizable technologies incorporating artificial intelligence.
 Virtual assistance is already commonplace, and in fact, its best example would be Apple’s Siri.
 In the past, people would need to go to the doctor to be able to define their medical condition through their symptoms.
 And for many who have no access and/or means to see one, they most likely revert to self- assessment, diagnosis, and medication.
 Thanks to AI, several apps are already available today to help a patient understand their symptoms, and the system provides accurate answers to their medical condition.
 Two of these examples are the following: